bduron/Matcha/readme.md

 Here are some key points we should improve in our next projects.

 ### Architecture
 As the project resources didn't need to be available to third party developers or clients (native app) and the app needed to be real-time, we chose to only utilize web sockets to communicate between the server and the client.
 We came up with an RPC like architecture.
-But compounded with the project constraints, that quickly resulted in substantial code overhead to implement each subsequent features.
+But compounded with the project constraints, that quickly resulted in code overhead to implement each subsequent features.

 In hindsight we should have designed a standard RESTful API, as it would have been cleaner, more scalable and faster to write.